Photography: Amateur

 Amateur photographers take photos for personal use, as a hobby or out of casual interest, rather than as a business or job.
 The quality of amateur work can be comparable to that of many professionals.
 Amateurs can fill a gap in subjects or topics that might not otherwise be photographed if they are not commercially useful or salable.
 Amateur photography grew during the late 19th century due to the popularization of the hand-held camera.
 Twenty-first century social media and near-ubiquitous camera phones have made photographic and video recording pervasive in everyday life.
 In the mid-2010s smartphone cameras added numerous automatic assistance features like color management, autofocus face detection and image stabilization that significantly decreased skill and effort needed to take high quality images.

 Commercial

 Commercial photography is probably best defined as any photography for which the photographer is paid for images rather than works of art.
 In this light, money could be paid for the subject of the photograph or the photograph itself.
-Wholesale, retail, and professional uses of photography would fall under this definition.
 The commercial photographic world could include: